AntonRusev/fishing-buddies/README.md

 The Client-App itself utilizes Redux, a state management library, to maintain a centralized and predictable state.
 Redux stores the entire application state in a single store, making it easier to manage and update data.
 The major features- authentication, events and profiles, among others, are separated into their own slices.

+## Security

+### Headers
+The application is graded `"A"` for Content Security Policies on [securityheaders.com](https://securityheaders.com/?q=https%3A%2F%2Ffishing-buddies.fly.dev%2F&followRedirects=on)

+### Refresh Token
+The application uses a *Refresh Token* cookie.
+The token is valid for only 1 minute(for testing and showcase purposes), so even if the JWT, that is stored in the Local Storage, is compromised, the user profile cannot be authenticated, if the *Refresh Token* is revoked and the User is auto-logged out in their next visit to the app.

 ## Roadmap

+There are still some details that need taking care of, but apart from that, there is still one very important part of the project missing - testing.
+Next on my list is adding unit and implementation tests.

 ## Endpoints:
 The API Endpoints can be found [here](./API/Endpoints.md).